This SharePoint 2013 tutorial explains how to solve SharePoint File not found and 404 not found issues in SharePoint 2013 migration project.

-In this post, we will discuss how to resolve few issues related to File not found and 404 not found issues in SharePoint 2013 sites which were migrated from moss 2007.
-Recently we found this issues in a few sites and subsites.
-All those are migrated from moss 2007 to SharePoint 2013.
+The issues related to File not found and 404 not found issues in SharePoint 2013 sites which were migrated from moss 2007 to SharePoint 2013.
+Recently we found these issues in a few sites and subsites and all those are migrated from moss 2007 to SharePoint 2013.

-All of the issues are came in default.aspx pages and few with other pages which are using Page layouts.
+All of the issues are came in default.aspx pages and few with other pages that are using Page layouts.

 So below are the few things you can debug:

 SharePoint migration: Page without page layouts

 If it is pages like default.aspx page then looks if the page is checked out to someone.
 If yes try to check-in the page or overwrite check-in or discard check out.
 But in certain cases, you might not be able to do anything.
 But you can run a PowerShell command to do that like below:

 Add-PSSnapin Microsoft.SharePoint.PowerShell $spWeb = Get-SPWeb("https://Site URL/") $spFile = $spWeb.GetFile("https://Site URL/default.aspx") $spFile.UndoCheckOut() $spFile.Update() $spWeb.Dispose()

 The above command will undo checkout the page.

 Usually what happens is if a particular page is checked out by someone and you move the site from one server to another server, maybe a migration issue or tool issue sometimes that shows as file not found the issue.

 The other thing you can try is, open SharePoint 2013 designer, take a backup of your default.aspx page.
 Then delete the default.aspx page.
 And then rename the backup default.aspx page to the default.aspx page.
 This might solve the issue as well.